Page Navigation: Job too Big? - Tools Required - Replacing The Plugs and Wires

 Replacing the Plugs and Wires

 With a glove on your hand, grab as much of the spark plug wire's boot as you can.
 Twist the boot and pull it off the plug.
 Make sure you try and pull it straight off because sometimes with older wires, the connector inside the boot will break off and remain on the spark plug's terminal.
-If you were not planning on changing the wires and that happens... your plans changed.
-With whatever socket, extension combination works best, place the socket over the spark plug until it is secure and then turn the rachet until it breaks the seal that was created when the plug was torqued down.
-You should be able to easily remove the plug.

-Take a new plug out of its package and use your spark plug gapping tool to ensure a proper gap.
+Take a new plug out of its package, and use your spark plug gapping tool to ensure a proper gap.
 Once the gap is set, use your hand to put the plug back in its whole and screw it in, all the time making sure you don't cross thread it.
 Now that you have it started, you can use the socket to finish it up and tighten the spark plug down.
 You do not need to apply a ton of pressure; there is no extra points for trying to snap the plug in two!

-To replace the wire, make sure you follow it with your hand around to where it connects to the distributor - along the way you should encounter brackets that keep the wires organized - these brackets can easily be opened with a screw driver of a pair of needle nose pliers, allowing you to remove the wire from its track.
+To replace the wire, make sure you follow it with your hand around to where it connects to the distributor - along the way you should encounter brackets that keep the wires organized; these brackets can easily be opened with a screw driver or a pair of needle nose pliers. doing so, allows you to remove the wire from its track.
 Remove the wire's distributor end boot from the distributor.
 Match up the old wire with a new wire that you purchased for this job.
-Make sure the new wire matches the lengh of the old one - each replacement wire is made to replace a certian wire!
-Now, reroute the new wire back to where the old wire was - firmly replace the boot on the spark plug and the distributor.
-Repeat these steps until all your spark plugs are replaced.
-Once you're finished, start up the vehicle and reward yourself with a night out using the money you saved!
+Make sure the new wire matches the length of the old one - each replacement wire is made to replace a certain wire!